-The Transitions Program is a free, volunteer-based program for people with a serious life-limiting illness and their family.
+The Transitions Program is a free program for people with a serious life-limiting illness and their family.
 The program assists clients to remain independent and offers information, family support, and referrals to helpful community programs.
 As a free, non-medical program working alongside a client’s existing health care provider, the Transitions staff help keep health care providers informed of any problems a client might be having or changes in their condition.

 Music Therapy is a clinical and evidence-based healthcare profession that uses music interventions.
 Two full-time Board Certified Music Therapists offer music interventions and integrate a patient’s musical preferences to provide compassionate care.
 Music Therapy can influence the natural rhythms of the body to regulate blood pressure and breathing.
 It can release the body’s natural pain killers, while reducing anxiety and restlessness.

 Pet Peace of Mind

 To many of our patients, their pets are part of their family.
 The Pet Peace of Mind program understands the importance of the pet-owner connection and helps deliver in-home volunteer pet care, services for patients who are unable to maintain routine health care and nutrition for their pets because of financial and/or physical disability.
 Trained volunteers help patients complete their end of life journey without worrying about their pet’s current or future needs.

 Our Pet Therapy teams are Certified Therapy Dogs and their Trained Hospice Volunteer Owners.
 Pet Therapy has been shown to reduce pain and stress, lower blood pressure, and bring smiles to our hospice patient’s faces.

 Massage therapists offer our hospice patients geriatric massage techniques to help reduce pain and anxiety.